tcarland/scala-parseopts/README.md

 ## Using ParseOpts

 The project has a GitHub based Maven Repository, which would need an entry to either maven settings or the project pom.
+However, this currently requires authentication by GitHub.
 ```
     <repositories>
       <repository>